About GandCrab v4

 If your files have been encrypted and you have no backup, your only option is to wait for malware researchers to develop a free tool.
 Store encrypted files somewhere so that you can decrypt them if a decryptor becomes available.
 You also need to start doing regular backup on your files so that you are not put in this situation again.

 If you have backed up your files, you should only access them after you delete GandCrab v4.
 Otherwise, the ransomware could encrypt those files as well.

 In order to fully uninstall GandCrab v4, you will need to use anti-malware software.
 Manual elimination may actually do more harm than good so unless you are absolutely sure you know what you are doing, do not try to remove GandCrab v4 manually.
 Unfortunately, eliminating the ransomware does not help recover files.

-Download Removal Toolto remove GandCrab v4Use our recommended removal tool to uninstall GandCrab v4.
+Download Removal Toolto scan for GandCrab v4Use our recommended removal tool to scan for GandCrab v4.
 Trial version of WiperSoft provides detection of computer threats like GandCrab v4 and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.